 The east portion of the Westgate Business Park drains north and into a small depression west of the hospital's helipad.
 During extreme storm events, runoff collected in this depression would overflow to the northwest and into the Town's drainage system.
 Surface water runoff from the remaining portion of the Westgate Business Park is collected by an existing storm water line (Ø1050mm) installed in the abandoned development west of the Westgate Business Park area.
 The system discharges the runoff into an existing interim ditch / channel system south of the Greenfield Estates area and conveys the runoff to the existing interim stormwater pond.
-The interim storm water pond was built in 2010/2011 and is covers an area of about 2 hectares.
+The interim storm water pond was built in 2010/2011 and covers an area of about 2 hectares.
 The pond currently has no outlet.
 When the pond is full, the water backs up into the ditch along the east side of the proposed Greenfield Estates development (98A Ave).
-This ditch drains into the storm sewer along 99 Street.
+This overflow condition was observed during a site visit on April 26, 2017.
+The elevation where the ditch overflows is similar to the low point along the west edge of the pond; therefore, it is likely that the pond would also overflow to the north west and into the parking lot of the Rotary Spirit Centre.
+During the April 26, 2017 site visit, the water level in the pond was at the point of spilling in this direction.
+It is likely that the existing lots between the two proposed developments would also flood when the pond overflows.
+The ditch along 98A Ave drains into the storm sewer along 99 Street.
 The northeast corner of the proposed Greenfield Estates development also drains to this point.

 The northwest corner of the proposed Greenfield Estates development drains north west and into the parking lot of the Rotary Spirit Centre.
-During an extreme rainfall event is likely that the pond would also overflow in this direction.
+As noted above, during an extreme rainfall event is likely that the pond would also overflow in this pok.

+direction.
 Along the west, north, and east boundaries of the developments, runoff generally flows north and is collected in the Town's storm drainage system.
 The Westlock Health Centre owns and operates a storm water drainage system and a lift station that directs runoff from the area into the Town's storm water system along Highway 44.

 A previous assessment determined that the stormwater system within the abandoned sub-division was not constructed as per the design.
-The road is not finished and the catch basins and other components appear to be blocked with sediment.
+The road is not finished, and the catch basins and other components appear to be blocked with sediment.
 The current condition of the system is not considered functional.
 The system should be remediated prior to being relied upon for the proposed developments.